Sheriff's deputy pulls driver out of burning car after crash

-A Kenosha County Sheriff's Department Deputy helped pull a driver from a burning vehicle when responding to a call of a car vs building crash early Saturday morning, according to department officials.
+A Kenosha County Sheriff’s Department Deputy helped pull a driver from a burning vehicle when responding to a call of a car striking a building early Saturday morning, according to department officials.

-According to Sheriff's Department Public Information Officer Sgt.
-Colin Coultrip, at about 3:09 a.m. the Kenosha Police Department was dispatched to the incident in the 6400 block of Pershing Blvd.

 People are also reading…